glmck13/PBX-My-Home/Clients.md

 Click “USE”.

 Go back to the Linphone home screen, enter *60 in the search field, and hit enter.
 If all goes well you’ll be connected to the "current time" application on your FreePBX server!

+### Update
+You can also configure Linphone to use TLS for SIP connections.
+There are a few additional config changes you need for this.

+On the server side:
++ Enable/forward port 5061 in your FreePBX/Asterisk firewall
++ Enable TLS transport under SIP Settings
++ If necessary, also configure the SSL Method to tlsv1_2 or higher under SIP Settings

+On the client side:
++ In case you have problems authenticating with the PBX, you may need to update Linphone's rootca.pem file with the cert of the CA that issued your PBX cert.
+This file is stored under /usr/share/linphone.
+If you're using an AppImage, you'll first need to extract the AppImage and then update the copy of the file stored locally.